 - Rather simple design, but simple is also a good thing

-If your looking to bring your cat back to the forests that their ancestors use to roam, I think we just found the perfect cat tree for you.
+If you are looking to bring your cat back to the forests that their ancestors used to roam, I think we just found the right one for you.

-On this tree, there is 3 levels not including the ground.
-The synthetic leaves surround the levels, so your cat can hide behind these leaves like they are stalking prey, but really they are just chilling in your living room.
+On this tree, there are 3 levels not including the ground.
+The synthetic leaves surround the levels, so your cat can hide behind these leaves like they are stalking prey, but they are just chilling in your living room.

 It can support almost any size cat as the limit of this tree is 30 pounds!
 This tree is meant to be inside your house, and can add a refreshing touch to any room you decide to put it in.